zgulde/cods/docs/faq.md

 ## Can I redeploy my project without a `git push`?
 ## I made a typo when setting up the database credentials.
 What do?

-Login to the server and fix the typo.
+Edit the file on the server and then re-start your site.
+For example:

 ```
-myserver login
-nano /srv/example.com/application.properties
+myserver run nano /srv/example.com/application.properties
-exit
+myserver site build -d example.com
 ```

 In general, if you change something that is external to your project (i.e. not